Can commercial battery storage solve our daytime supply excess?

 The Australian government is winding down small and commercial solar schemes.
 As big business continues to be made in solar farms and power purchase agreements, rooftop solar installation is also dropping off.

-This is due to the fact that Australia already has one of the highest rooftop solar penetration rates in the world.
+This is because Australia already has one of the highest rooftop solar penetration rates in the world.

 The next logical step would be to learn from the South Australia experiment and incentivise businesses to become self-sufficient in terms of energy storage.